servicetitan/Stl.Fusion.Samples/docs/index.md

 ### 4. Benchmark Sample

-It's a console app running the benchmark (`Client`) + ASP.NET Core API `Server`.
+It's a console app running both the ASP.NET Core API Server and its client in the same process.
 Its output on Ryzen Threadripper 3960X:

 ```text
 Item count:         1000